-A guide to computer date, time and time zones with examples of real-world problems and solutions
+Understanding computer date, time and time zones

 Table of contents

-Date (noun): A numbered day in a month, often given with the day name, month, and year.
-A popular format on computers: YYYY-MM-DD (e.g., 2024-07-29).
+[1]Date (noun): A numbered day in a month, often given with the day name, month, and year.
+A popular format on computers: YYYY-MM-DD

-Time (noun): The part of existence that is measured in minutes, days, years, etc., or this process considered as a whole.
-A popular format on computers: HH:MM:SS without days, months or years (e.g., 16:59:25).
+[2]Time (noun): The part of existence that is measured in minutes, days, years, etc., or this process considered as a whole.
+A popular format on computers: HH:MM:SS

-The birth of computer time
+Birth of computer time

-Some problems included calculating time differences that included the current date and time, so programmers needed to know the current time.
-But how did the computers know their current UNIX time?
+Some problems included calculating date and time differences that included the current date and time, so computer users needed to know the current time.

-Epoch (noun): the beginning of a period in the history of someone or something.
+[3]Epoch (noun): The beginning of a period in the history of someone or something.

 [4]Clock (noun): A mechanical or electrical device for measuring time, indicating hours, minutes, and sometimes seconds by hands on a round dial or by displayed figures.

-If you are on MacOS or Linux, you may access the system clock by running the date command in your bash shell:
+If you are on MacOS or Linux, you may access the system clock by running the date

 > date

-Thu 28 Mar 2024 18:10:10 CET
+Thu 28 Mar 2024 18:10:10 CET # This command applies the time zone offset by default.

 > date -u